phobozad/radar-loop/readme.md

  - iso8601

 # Configuration
-Configurable parameters are stored as JSON in a config.json file alongside the app.
-See below for the list of options that should all pre present in the config file.
+Configurable parameters are stored as JSON in a config.json file in the %ProgramData%\radar_loop folder.
+See below for the list of options that should all be present in the config file.

 ## Parameters
 <table>